Edye Nesmith, Executive Director

 Rev. Edwin Larson, Chaplain at Spaulding Rehabilitation Hospital in Sandwich, has served as a pastor in the Evangelical Lutheran Church in America (ELCA) since 1974.
 Most of his service was in parish ministry in the Springfield, Mass., area.
 His interest in chaplaincy began in 1987 when Mercy Medical Hospital in Springfield added him to the staff as the only Protestant Chaplain in that Catholic organization.
 Upon retirement and relocation to Harwich in 2017, he served with the Rev. Mary Hansen-Joyce at Cape Cod Hospital and at Spaulding under the guidance of the Rev. Dr. Linda Shaw.
 He and Janet, his wife of 50 years, have two daughters, a son-in-law, and two grandsons.

-We are delighted to share the news that Natalia Frois is joining us as Program Director for our Covenant to Care for Foster Families ministry.
+Natalia Frois is Program Director for our Covenant to Care for Foster Families ministry.
 Natalia is a native of Brazil and the mother of a 10-year-old daughter.
 She has built her career around the healthcare and business administration industry.
 She has a bachelor's degree in Spanish and a master's degree in business administration.
 She has worked as a trilingual medical interpreter and as a helpdesk assistant in the Information System Department for Cape Cod Heath Care.
 She has also been employed as a business relationship manager for Latinc Corporation.
 In addition, she also has worked as a trilingual domestic and sexual violence counselor and advocate at Independence House.